 How do I know if my child has cerebral palsy?

 There is no single test to diagnose cerebral palsy.
-It can’t be detected during pregnancy, but good medical care during pregnancy and birth can help to reduce the risk that your baby has cerebral palsy.
+It can’t be detected during pregnancy.
+Good medical care during pregnancy and birth can help to reduce the risk that your baby has cerebral palsy.

-- inability to hold up their own heads at the right stage
+- being unable to hold up their own head at the right stage

-- using one side of their body in preference to the other
+- preferring to use one side of their body

-Australia has a system of regular health checks for babies and young children.
-The child health nurses or GPs who run these checks are good at spotting delays in development.
+Australia offers regular health checks for babies and young children.
+The child health nurses and doctors who run these checks are good at spotting delays in development.
 But there are many normal variations between children.
 Talk to your doctor if you are concerned about your child.

 Possible treatment options include: